-A study of various educational models and methods for the assessment and service provision to infants and young children with special needs.
+This course is a study of various educational models and methods for the assessment and service provision to infants and young children with special needs.
 Field experiences required.

 Prerequisite: SPED 4030 or SPED 5030.

 ECED 5333 - Advanced Studies of Infants and Young Children With Special Needs